Assembly line worker integration and balancing problem: Experimental study

 \subsubsection{Experiment 2: Heuristics comparison}

 For validation purposes, we solved the same 1600 ``medium'' and ``large'' instances with the CIH procedure and its variations with post-optimization phase (CIH-LS1 and CIH-LS2) presented in section 4.
-The MIP-local search routines were run with the package CPLEX 12.4 with the same seeting previously shown, except the computational time limit, which was set to 60s.
+The MIP-local search routines were run with the package CPLEX 12.4 with the same parameter settings, except for the computational time limit, which was set to 60s.

 In Tables \ref{tab:heuristic_cih_small_inst} and \ref{tab:heuristic_cih_large_inst}, the columns indicate:

 \begin{itemize}

 \item $\mathbf{m_{h_{\uparrow}}}$ and $\mathbf{\sigma_{m_{h_{\uparrow}}}}$: number of additional workstations in the CIH solution, with respect to the solution obtained when solving the ALWIBP-1 model (average and deviation); \item $\mathbf{m_{h_{\uparrow}}}$ and $\mathbf{\sigma_{m_{h_{\uparrow}}}}(\%)$: percentage of additional workstations in the CIH solution, with respect to the solution obtained when solving the ALWIBP-1 model (average and deviation); \item $\mathbf{t_{h}(s)}$: Computational time used by the heuristic (on average); \item \textbf{Ties}: Number of instances in which the CIH solution had the same number of workstations (no increase) as the ALWIBP-1 model solution; \item \textbf{Ties}$_{sp1}$: Number of instances in which the CIH solution had the same number of workstations (no increase) as the SALBP-1 model solution; \end{itemize}